 - Software -Our Software segment includes software and software related services.
 The software component of this segment includes our portfolio of software products including our solvers and optimization technology products, high-performance computing software applications and hardware products, modeling and visualization tools, data analytics and analysis products, IoT platform and analytics tools, as well as support and the complementary software products we offer through our Altair Partner Alliance, or APA.
 The APA includes technologies ranging from computational fluid dynamics and fatigue, to manufacturing process simulation and cost estimation.
-The software services and related services component of this segment includes consulting, implementation services, and training focused on product design and development expertise and analysis from the component level up to complete product engineering at any stage of the lifecycle. - Client Engineering Services -Our client engineering services, or CES, segment provides client engineering services to support our customers with long-term, ongoing expertise.
+The software component of this segment includes consulting, training, and implementation services.
+The software related services component of this segment includes technical services focused on product design and development expertise and analysis from the component level up to complete product engineering at any stage of the lifecycle. - Client Engineering Services -Our client engineering services, or CES, segment provides client engineering services to support our customers with long-term, ongoing expertise.
 We operate our CES business by hiring engineers and data scientists for placement at a customer site for specific customer-directed assignments.
 We employ and pay them only for the duration of the placement.